In this section:

 The table is used to transfer data on the processed connection to the intercept_hook function.
 On the basis of this data one of the following action can be performed to the connection:

-skip without checking;
+•skip without checking;

-disrupt the connection;
+•disrupt the connection;

-send the connection to SpIDer Gate for checking.
+•send the connection to SpIDer Gate for checking.

 Dr.Web Firewall for Linux fills the table with data.
-Some data in the table is already available by the time the intercept_hook functions is executed, other data (so called “lazy” data) will be calculated directly upon request of the corresponding field of the table.
+Some data in the table is already available by the time the intercept_hook functions are executed, other data (so called “lazy” data) will be calculated directly upon request of the corresponding field of the table.

 Field